There's something broken inside your skull, [Tavi]. You do all your thinking sideways.

 Araris:: [Aldrick had] more than a hundred duels to his credit.
 He used to hire out as a champion, before he took up service with [Septimus].
 That one got a lot of attention.
 We went for about ten hours, all the way around Garden Lane and Craft Lane both.
 Must have been fifty or sixty thousand people that came down to see it.

-Like his brother Araris, Sir Miles ends up with a bit of this after fighting to stop an attempt on the First Lord's life in Academ's Fury.
+Sir Miles ends up with a bit of this after fighting to stop an attempt on the First Lord's life in Academ's Fury.
 Though Araris did most of the fighting after a point, Miles takes the credit to preserve his cover, and gripes a chapter or two later that some fool bard has already composed a ballad about his "heroic stand".

 The social classes of Alera are: Slaves, freemen, Citizens, and Lords/Ladies, with several different ranks of nobility somewhere at the level of Citizens and higher.
 There is a strong but not perfect correlation between strength in furycrafting and social rank, and strength in furycrafting is at least partially heritable, so while many characters have moved their way up in rank over their lives, the caste one is born into is still very determinative.